Celus8/chess/README.md

 # chess
 A game of chess, playable on the terminal.
-Done as part of the The Odin Project curriculum.
+Done as part of The Odin Project curriculum.

 The game works fine, although there may be some bugs I haven't had the time to test (I would be happy to know if you find one!), and there are some lacking features mentioned below.